 - Yielding to pressure... to control jumping and earn respect for personal space

-New classes starting every month. please call, class size is limited to a maximum of 6.
+New classes starting every month. please call, class size is limited to a minimum of 4 maximum of 8.

 Private classes are always available.
 At your location or mine, daytime or evening.